onefangg/tp/docs/UserGuide.md

   * It does not allow for spaces or dashes as well.
 * The length of the `EMAIL` must be between 6 and 50 characters.
   * It should be in the format `local-part@domain` and adhere to the following constraints:
-    1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+    1. The local-part should only contain alphanumeric characters and these special characters (+_.-), excluding the parentheses.
 The local-part may not start or end with any special characters.
       1. This is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.
     2. The domain name must:
       - end with a domain label at least 2 characters long
       - have each domain label start and end with alphanumeric characters
       - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
-* The length of the `ADDRESS` must be between 6 and 70 characters.
+* The length of the `ADDRESS` must be between 6 (inclusive) and 70 (inclusive) characters.
+  * E.g. Keying in `a/short1` is acceptable but not `a/short`.
 * The length of the `REMARK` must be less than or equal to 70 characters.

 Examples:
 * `addp n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 r/Allergic to Peanuts t/friends t/owesMoney`

 ### Delete a customer: `deletep`
 Removes a customer from ReadyBakey’s contact list

 Format: `deletep INDEX`
 * Deletes the customer at the specified INDEX.